 As you wend your way around the outskirts of Northwich, spare a moment to marvel at Anderton Boat Lift.

-While at Knutsford, although it isn't a control, you should call in at the Courtyard Coffee House, which has a fine display of Pennyfarthings (closed Sundays).
+Although there isn't a control at Knutsford, you should call in at the Courtyard Coffee House, which has a fine display of Pennyfarthings.

 Finish with a ride through Tatton Park deer park and through the tunnels beneath Manchester Airport.